Black Friday 2018 smart home deals: Google Home Hub, Facebook Portal, Apple HomePod, Alexa gadgets and more

 Amazon Fire HD 10 with Show Mode Charging Dock for $145 ($60 off)David Carnoy/CNET

 The Show Mode charging dock basically transforms your Fire Tablet into an always-on, Echo Show-style smart display.
-Starting Nov.
-16, you'll be able to get the two packaged together for $145.
+As of right now, you can get the two packaged together for $145, which saves you $60.

 Already have a Fire HD 10 and just want the dock?
 Starting now, Amazon's knocking $10 off of the price, bringing the dock's cost down to $45.